BarcinoLechiguino/Camera-Transitions-Research/docs/README.md

 # Camera Transitions
-This project was developed by [Ángel González J.]([https://www.linkedin.com/in/%C3%A1ngel-gonz%C3%A1lez-jim%C3%A9nez-147174196/?locale=es_ES](https://www.linkedin.com/in/ángel-gonzález-jiménez-147174196/?locale=es_ES)) , a second year student of the [Bachelor's degrees in Video Game Design and Development at CITM/TTC](<https://www.citm.upc.edu/ing/estudis/graus-videojocs/>) as of 31/03/2020.
+This research project was developed by [Ángel González J.](https://www.linkedin.com/in/%C3%A1ngel-gonz%C3%A1lez-jim%C3%A9nez-147174196/?locale=es_ES) , a second year student of the [Bachelor's degrees in Video Game Design and Development at CITM/TTC](<https://www.citm.upc.edu/ing/estudis/graus-videojocs/>) as of 31/03/2020.

+The project has two main goals:
+- To research about camera transitions and prepare a document and a presentation on the topic.
+- To produce a functional scene and transition system in C++ and make some coding exercices about the system.

 This content was generated for the Project II subject under the supervision of lecturer [Ramón Santamaria](<https://www.linkedin.com/in/raysan/>).